Hardel-DW/NeoEnchant/README.md

 - **Breezing Arrow**: (Bow and Crossbow) Causes a repulsion effect and sends the hit target into the air.
 If arrows miss, it causes a repulsion effect on the ground.
 - **Wind Propulsion** When you striking with your mace the ground, you cause an explosion that sends you into the air, designed to be used in combination with "Wind Burst".

+## New experimental enchantments (Not available in the Survival)
+- **Bedrock Breaker**: Allows you to break bedrock, but consumes 200 durability per block.

 # Yggdrasil - Structure
 ![yggdrasil](https://github.com/Hardel-DW/Yggdrasil-Structure/assets/42413417/b481d58c-a1f4-4d04-a884-6ac538c02bbd)